Amy Atwell

-Amy Atwell (born 30 June 1998) is an Australian professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
+Amy Atwell (born 30 June 1998) is an Australian professional basketball player for the Rockingham Flames of the NBL1 West.
+She is also contracted with the University of Canberra Capitals of the Women's National Basketball League (WNBL).
 She played college basketball for the Hawaii Rainbow Wahine, where she won the Big West Conference Player of the Year in 2022.
 She had briefs stints in the Women's National Basketball Association (WNBA) in 2022 with the Los Angeles Sparks and in 2024 with the Phoenix Mercury.
+Between 2022 and 2026, she played for the Perth Lynx of the WNBL.

 Early life

 Atwell was born in Perth, Western Australia.
 She attended Penrhos College and played basketball for the Willetton Tigers as a junior.
 She also played softball growing up.

 College career

 Atwell moved to the United States in 2016 to play college basketball for the Hawaii Rainbow Wahine.
 After redshirting the 2016–17 season due to injury, she debuted in the 2017–18 season.
 In 2019–20, she was named Big West Conference Best Sixth Player and Big West Conference Honorable Mention.
 In 2020–21, she was named second-team All-Big West.
 In 2021–22, she was named Big West Player of the Year and first-team All-Big West.
 She became the 23rd member of the 1,000 point club for the Rainbow Wahine and finished No. 1 in made 3-pointers with 205.
 She also helped the Rainbow Wahine win the 2022 Big West tournament behind her tournament MVP performance.